Customer Data Platform: What Is It and How to Choose the Best CDP?

 • The state of marketing automation and whether campaign optimization is shortlisted as a top priority

 Beyond business needs, several essential considerations are related to the organization's digital maturity level.
-Organizations with low digital maturity may need help adopting and utilizing CDP effectively.
+Organizations with low digital maturity may need help adopting and utilizing CDP solutions effectively.
 On the contrary, digitally mature companies with well-established data infrastructure, advanced analytics capabilities and a customer-centric approach can leverage a Customer Data Platform to enable insight-driven marketing and deliver personalized customer experiences.

-While Customer Data Platforms cover a wide range of business needs and maturity levels, smaller companies with limited access to talent or resources may need help to benefit from a full-blown CDP implementation.
+While Customer Data Platforms cover a wide range of business needs and maturity levels, smaller companies with limited access to talent or resources may need help to benefit from a full-blown CDP solution implementation.
 However, customer-centric, data-driven organizations with aggressive growth targets should consider a scaled-down or simplified CDP implementation.

-Customer Data Platforms are Suitable for Many Verticals and Business Models.
+Customer Data Platforms Are Suitable for Many Verticals and Business Models.

 A common question we get from our customers is whether a CDP implementation is suitable for a specific vertical or business model.